TerraMA2/terrama2/README.md

 - **[tool:](https://github.com/TerraMA2/terrama2/tree/master/tools)** Contains some helper tools for managig TerraMA² code.

-## Dependencies
+## C++ Dependencies

 The file named **[DEPENDENCIES](https://github.com/TerraMA2/terrama2/blob/master/DEPENDENCIES)** in the root of TerraMA² source tree contains the official list of third-party libraries and tools that you must install before building TerraMA² from source.

 If you want to build yourself TerraMA² then you need to install some third-party libraries.
 Below we show the list of third-party libraries dependencies and its versions:
 - **Boost (Mandatory):** TerraMA² is built on top of Boost libraries.
-You will need to have them installed in order to build TerraMA2.
+You will need to have them installed in order to build TerraMA².
 Make sure to have at least version 1.54.0 installed.
 If you prefer to install from source, download it from: http://www.boost.org.

 - **Qt (Mandatory):** Make sure you have an installed Qt version 5.2.1 or later.
 Linux users may use any package manager to perform an easy installation.
 Mac OS X can use package managers such as Homebrew (http://brew.sh) or MacPorts (http://www.macports.org) in order to have an easy installation.
 If you prefer to install from source, download it from: http://qt-project.org/downloads.

 - **gSOAP (Mandatory):** Make sure you have an installed gSOAP version 2.8.23 or later.
 If you prefer to install from source, download it from: http://www.cs.fsu.edu/~engelen/soap.html.

 - **TerraLib (Mandatory):** TerraMA² is built on top of TerraLib, a free and open source library for building GIS enabled applications.
 Make sure to have at least TerraLib version 5.1.0.
 You can download it from: http://www.dpi.inpe.br/terralib5.

+- **libCURL (Mandatory):** libcurl is a multiprotocol file transfer library.
+Make sure you have at least version 7.42.1 in your system.
+You can download it from: http://curl.haxx.se/libcurl.

+- **Google Test (Optional):** Google Test is the Google's C++ test framework.
+You can download it from: https://github.com/google/googletest.

+## Web Application and Components Dependencies

+The file named **[DEPENDENCIES](https://github.com/TerraMA2/terrama2/blob/master/DEPENDENCIES)** in the root of TerraMA² source tree contains the official list of third-party libraries and tools that you must install before building TerraMA² from source.

+If you want to build yourself TerraMA² then you need to install some third-party libraries.
+Below we show the list of third-party libraries dependencies and its versions:
+- **Node.js (Mandatory):** Node.js is a JavaScript runtime for server side scripts.
+Make sure you have version 4.2.6 LTS installed.
+You can download it from: https://nodejs.org.

+- **AdminLTE (Mandatory):** TerraMA² web front-end is built on top of AdminLTE web template.
+You can download it from: https://github.com/almasaeed2010/AdminLTE.

+- **Bootstrap (Mandatory):** TerraMA² web front-end is built on top of Bootstrap.
+You can download it from: http://getbootstrap.com.

+- **Chart.js (Mandatory):** Chart.js is an HTML5 based framework for drawing charts.
+You can download it from: http://www.chartjs.org.

+- **DataTables (Mandatory):** DataTables is a table plugin for jQuery.
+It is available at: http://www.datatables.net.

+- **jQuery (Mandatory):** jQuery is a JavaScript library for handling HTML document elements.
+Make sure to have at least version 2.1.4.
+It is available at: https://jquery.com.

 ### Bash script for building all dependencies on Linux Ubuntu 14.04

 We have prepared a special bash script for building and installing the dependencies on Linux Ubuntu 14.04.
 This script can be found in TerraMA² source tree under *install* folder.
 Follow the steps below: